FindMySchool LogoFindMySchool

 As a village primary serving a rural area, admissions are managed through the local authority process and the school’s published policy.
 Catchment definitions and priority rules can vary depending on the admissions arrangements for the year of entry, so families should review the current policy and the local authority guidance when applying.

-For Leicestershire primary entry in 2026, applications open on 01 September 2025 and close on 15 January 2026.
-Offers are released on 16 April 2026.
-Applications are submitted through the local authority’s coordinated process.
+For Leicestershire primary entry in 2027, applications close on 15 January 2027 and offers are released on 16 April 2027.
+Applications are submitted through the local authority's coordinated process.

 Yes.
 Before School Club runs 07:45 to 08:45 Monday to Friday, and After School Club runs 15:30 to 17:30 Tuesday to Thursday.
 The school describes these sessions as activity based, with a mix of sports and indoor games.

-In 2024, reading and maths scaled scores were 109 and 108 respectively, and the combined expected standard (reading, writing and maths) was 79%.
-Those figures indicate pupils are typically leaving Year 6 with secure core skills and a meaningful proportion working above age related expectations.
+In the current dataset, reading and maths scaled scores were both 111, and the combined expected standard (reading, writing and maths) was 100%.
+Those figures indicate pupils are typically leaving Year 6 with secure core skills, while the cohort size of 6 means percentages should be interpreted carefully.

 Get in touch with the school directly